 Glomerulonephritis stems from injury to the tiny tubules inside the kidneys.
 They filter wastes from blood and make urine.
 If they aren’t working well, wastes build up in the in the body.

-There are 2 types of glomerulonephritis:
+There are 2 types:

-To help reduce your chance of glomerulonephritis:
+To lower your chances of glomerulonephritis:

 National Institute of Diabetes and Digestive and Kidney Diseases